Dudley Richards: Background

 Richards was friendly, kind, and made other people feel included.
 He was also attractive to beautiful women.
 On one Christmas Eve, Richards and his good friend, Ron Ludington, set up a Christmas tree at the Vinson-Owen household because they knew Maribel Vinson would not have made time to decorate for Christmas.
 Vinson, her mother and daughters enjoyed decorating the tree but left it standing until the following April, when Richards and Ludington returned to remove it because it had become a fire hazard.
 His relationship off the ice with Owen developed into a romance during their final months.
 Friends noted the way they held hands and how they gazed at one another.
 Richards' sister said his family noticed the amount of time Richards spent with Owen and saw the romantic attraction between them, even though Owen was much younger than Richards.
 His sister believed that Richards and Owen would have retired from skating soon after the world competition if they had lived.
 Richards had just turned 29 and his family believed it was time for him to focus on things other than skating.
 Richards had planned to propose marriage to Owen after the World Championships in Prague.

 Richards was en route to the world competition when the plane he was on, Sabena Flight 548, crashed near Brussels, Belgium, on the morning of February 15, 1961, killing all on board including the entire U.S. figure skating team.
 He was 29 at the time of his death.

 After the crash, Richards was identified by the Saint Christopher medal he wore around his neck.
 His friend from Harvard, Fred Heller, who was in Europe at the time, recognized the medal he had given Richards after the baptism of one of his sons and which Richards always wore in recognition of the honor of becoming the godfather to Heller's sons.
 Richards was a Congregationalist.

 A memorial service for Richards was held in Barrington, Rhode Island.
 He was interred at Swan Point Cemetery in Providence, Rhode Island.

 Legacy

 In 1962, Richards' brother, Ross Richards, established the Dudley Shaw Richards Memorial Award to help aspiring figure skaters at the Providence Figure Skating Club in Rhode Island.
 The Dudley S. Richards Memorial Ice Skating Rink opened in Providence in 1969 and remained open until 1979, when it was sold to United Skates of America, which operated roller skating rinks.

-On January 28, 2011, Richards was inducted into the United States Figure Skating Hall of Fame along with the entire 1961 World Team.
+On January 28, 2011, Richards was inducted into the United States Figure Skating Hall of Fame as part of the 1961 U.S. World Team.